cswartzvi/hamilton/docs/how-tos/scale-up.rst

 Scaling computation
 =====================

-Hamilton enables a variety of tools for allowing you to scale your data processing by integrating with third-party libraries.
+Apache Hamilton enables a variety of tools for allowing you to scale your data processing by integrating with third-party libraries.

-Specifically, we have four examples that show how to scale Hamilton both by parallelizing transformations (ray and dask) and running on larger, distributed datasets (pandas on spark, pyspark map UDFs).
+Specifically, we have four examples that show how to scale Apache Hamilton both by parallelizing transformations (ray and dask) and running on larger, distributed datasets (pandas on spark, pyspark map UDFs).

-1. Integrating hamilton with `pandas on spark <https://github.com/DAGWorks-Inc/hamilton/tree/main/examples/spark/pandas_on_spark>`_.
+1. Integrating hamilton with `pandas on spark <https://github.com/apache/hamilton/tree/main/examples/spark/pandas_on_spark>`_.
-2. Integrating hamilton with `ray <https://github.com/DAGWorks-Inc/hamilton/tree/main/examples/ray>`_.
+2. Integrating hamilton with `ray <https://github.com/apache/hamilton/tree/main/examples/ray>`_.
-3. Integrating hamilton with `dask <https://github.com/DAGWorks-Inc/hamilton/tree/main/examples/dask>`_.
+3. Integrating hamilton with `dask <https://github.com/apache/hamilton/tree/main/examples/dask>`_.
-4. Integrating hamilton with `pyspark <https://github.com/DagWorks-Inc/hamilton/tree/main/examples/spark/pyspark>`_.
+4. Integrating hamilton with `pyspark <https://github.com/apache/hamilton/tree/main/examples/spark/pyspark>`_.